Site Navigation

-This post is in response to Sijmen’s article about illegal software, in which he fights 5 common excuses for using illegal software:
+This post is in response to Sijmen’s article about illegal software, in which he argues against 5 common excuses for using illegal software:

 Many people are using illegal software or games.
 I’ll be mainly talking about the games here.
-Some of the reasons that thrive them to do so are:
+Some of the reasons that drive them to do so are:

-I agree with him on most of these points.
+I agree with him on most of his points.

 When I was still young and naïve, and running Microsoft Windows (about 4 years ago), I used to download all kinds of warez and stuff.
 I hardly ever paid for my PC games, because it all just was too easy, and I really didn’t have any money.